(Last Updated On: February 26, 2023)

 About the Design

-This easter bouquet starts with 12- 13 large white eggs that you will remove the tops off and empty.
+This easy centerpiece starts with 12- 13 large white eggs that you will remove the tops off and empty.
 I’d suggest you grab your favorite quiche recipe or breakfast egg dish and have it handy (may I suggest these Savory Breakfast Cups from Pinedaisyhouse.com).
 The empty eggshells are glued in a ring and this “wreath of empty eggs” will serve as your centerpiece vessel.
 After the wreath is made spring flowers are added.
 You will need to choose small blossoms and rather dainty greens for this design as large flowers such as easter lilies or gerbera daisies just won’t work for this bouquet.
 Below I’m sharing some cut flower options that will be an excellent choice when planning this dining room table centerpiece.

 top view of this easter centerpiece made with fresh eggs and flowers.